piyuranjan/SNIKT/README.md

 **Snikt** (**Slice Nucleotides Into Klassifiable Tequences**) is a wrapper program written in R that reports a visual confirmation of adapter or systemic contamination in metagenomic sequencing DNA or RNA reads and trims sequence ends to remove them.
 This program depends on [Seqtk](https://github.com/lh3/seqtk) for handling of fastq data, which is a fast, lightweight tool written in C.

 This program is most suitable for long, variable-length reads, for example, from the Oxford Nanopore instruments.
 This is because read end trimming for long reads does not have a significant impact on the overall read throughput post-cleaning.
-This program has also been modified to accomodate short, fixed-length (Illumina) reads for identification of adapter contamination, however, end-trimming on such datasets is disabled by default.
+This program has also been modified to accommodate short, fixed-length (Illumina) reads for identification of adapter contamination, however, end-trimming on such datasets is disabled by default.

 ## 1. Installation